adioshun/gitBook_DeepDrive/paper2017-sensor-modality-fusion.md

 - CNN기반 자율 주행 차량 연구들 `CNNs have been successfully used for learning driving decision rules for autonomous navigation [9] and for end-to-end navigation of a car using a single front facing camera [10] (alternately,debugging tools were developed for these systems to understandthe visual cues the network used to produce a steeringcommand, e.g. [11]). `

-Neural network based indoor navigationhas also been studied in multiple works including [12]–[16].In the deep learning literature, fusion of different modalitieshas been studied for various applications in recent yearssuch as in [17] for object detection using images and depthmaps.
+- NN기반 indoor navigation 연구들 `Neural network based indoor navigation has also been studied in multiple works including [12]–[16].`

+- 센서퓨전 기반 연구들 `In the deep learning literature, fusion of different modalities has been studied for various applications in recent year ssuch as in [17] for object detection using images and depth maps. `

 Deep learning for a recurrent neural network [18] wasapplied to implicitly learn the dependencies between RGBimages and depth map to perform semantic segmentation.In [19], RGB image and its corresponding 3D point cloudare used as inputs for 3D object detection.